avantoss/factory_bot_caching/README.md

 [![CircleCI](https://circleci.com/gh/avantoss/factory_bot_caching.svg?style=svg)](https://circleci.com/gh/avantoss/factory_bot_caching)

-FactoryBotCaching is a gem which implements a caching layer for FactoryGirl with Rails/ActiveRecord.
+FactoryBotCaching is a gem which implements a caching layer for FactoryBot with Rails/ActiveRecord.

 Factory Caching enables you to leverage the flexibility of factories with some of the performance benefits of fixtures.

-## FactoryGirl / FactoryBot Support
+## FactoryGirl Support

-* `FactoryBotCaching` `~> 1.0.0` currently only offers built-in support for the `FactoryGirl` gem/namespace.
+* `FactoryBotCaching` `~> 2.0.0` currently only offers built-in support for the `FactoryBot` gem/namespace.
-* Support for the newer `FactoryBot` namespace is expected in version 2 or earlier.
+* Support for the older `FactoryGirl` namespace is available in version 1.0.0

 ## Installation